getslash/slash/doc/tour.rst

 Test Parameters
 ---------------

-.. _parameters:

 Slash tests can be easily parametrized, iterating parameter values and creating separate cases for each value.
 This is true for both tests implemented as classes and for tests implemented as functions.

-Use the :func:`slash.parametrize` decorator to multiply a test function for different parameter values:

 .. code-block:: python